 This transparency translates to energy efficiency.
 An LCD based on an IGZO TFT uses less power than an LCD that uses an aSi-TFT due to the reduced need for backlighting intensity.
 An OLED panel that uses this material also has better transparency and more vibrant color reproduction than an OLED panel based on alternative TFT materials.

 It is also worth mentioning that improving the transparency of thin-film transistors can improve the viewability of panels when used outdoors or under bright sunlight.
 This is an ideal solution to the poorer outdoor visibility of OLED panels.
 Transparency can also enhance aesthetic appeal because it can create a sense of depth and dimensionality.

 2. Better Electron Mobility

-For instance, note that the size of transistors affects the size of the pixel.
-Due to a higher electron mobility, another advantages of IGZO display when compared to an aSi display is higher pixel density within a smaller display real estate.
-Earlier IGZO display prototypes had crammed 498 pixels per inch within a six-inch footprint.
+It is worth mentioning that the size of transistors affects the size of the pixel.
+Hence, because of its higher electron mobility, another advantage of an IGZO display over a silicon-based display is a higher density within a smaller display real estate.
+It is interesting to note that earlier IGZO display prototypes had crammed 498 pixels per inch within a six-inch footprint.

 3. Low Current Leakage